HyrumHansen/math4610/code/task3/singlePrecisionEpsilon.md

 **Output:** The method prints a new line for each loop iteration, halving epsilon and subtracting 1 + epsilon from the floating-point number 1.0.

-**Usage:** After importing the class doublePrecisionEpsilon into your program you need to instantiate the class and call the getSinglePrecision() method.
+**Usage:** After importing the class singlePrecisionEpsilon into your program you need to instantiate the class and call the getSinglePrecision() method.
 For example,

 ```java
 public class test {